yenlow/retain-keras/README.md

 * `--use_time`: Enables the extra time input for each visit.
 Default: off
 * `--emb_size`: Integer Size of the embedding layer.
 Default: 200
 * `--epochs`: Integer Number of epochs for training.
 Default: 1
-* `--n_steps`: Integer Maximum number of visits after which the data is truncated.
-This features helps to conserve GPU Ram (only the most recent n_steps will be used).
+* `--maxseq`: Integer Maximum number of visits after which the data is truncated.
+This features helps to conserve GPU Ram (only the most recent maxseq will be used).
 Default: 300
 * `--recurrent_size`': Integer Size of the recurrent layers.
 Default: 200
 * `--path_data_train`: String Path to train data.
 Default: 'data/data_train.pkl'
 * `--path_data_test`: String Path to test/validation data.
 Default: 'data/data_test.pkl'